LaunchCode-Education-Archived/skills-back-end-csharp/class-prep/1/running-windows-on-mac-linux.md

 For this unit we'll need to run Visual Studio for Windows.
 If you use macOS or a Linux-based operating system, you can install an application called a **hypervisor** that allows you to run **virtual machines** that contain other operating systems.
 This is what we'll do to get Windows running on your machine.

-<aside class="aside-note" markdown="1"> You may noticed on the Microsoft site that there is a preview version Microsoft Visual Studio for Mac.
-The .NET development environment on macOS isn't mature enough yet to warrant us to use it in this class.
+<aside class="aside-note" markdown="1"> You may have noticed on the Microsoft site that there is a preview version of Microsoft Visual Studio for Mac.
+The .NET development environment on macOS isn't mature enough yet to warrant using it in this class.
 </aside>

+<aside class="aside-warning" markdown="1"> It's important to make sure you have enough space for the following installations.
+The VM takes up about 60GB, but you should ideally have 75GB or more free.
+Memory of 8GB or more is recommended, but 4GB should work (though the machine will be taxed and run more slowly).
+As far as creating space, I recommend using a program to give a high-level diagnostic of how space is being used currently such as Grand Perspective: http://grandperspectiv.sourceforge.net/.
+Running this on the root folder will show areas of large disk space usage.
+You should generally be able to make space by cleaning up old files and programs, and possibly putting stuff in cloud storage. </aside>

 ## Install VirtualBox